Harriet Miers: Career

 In 1985, Miers became the first female president of the Dallas Bar Association.
-In 1992, Miers became the first woman to head the State Bar of Texas.
+In 1992, she became the first woman to head the State Bar of Texas.
 From 1989 to 1998, she headed the board of editors for the American Bar Association Journal.
 From 2000 to 2001, Miers chaired the ABA's Commission on Multi-Jurisdictional Practice.

 In 1989, Miers formally registered with the Republican Party and was elected to a two-year term as an at-large member of the Dallas City Council.
 She did not run for reelection in 1991 after a restructure of the city council converted Miers's at-large seat into a single-district seat.

-Miers met George W. Bush in January 1989 at an annual Austin dinner affair for legislators and other important people.
+Miers met George W. Bush in January 1989 at an annual Austin dinner for legislators and other important people.
 Nathan Hecht, a mutual friend and Miers's date, made the introduction.
-Miers subsequently worked as general counsel for Bush's transition team in 1994, when he was first elected governor of Texas.
-She subsequently became Bush's personal lawyer and worked as a lawyer in his 2000 presidential campaign.
+Miers worked as general counsel for Bush's transition team in 1994, when he was first elected governor of Texas.
+She then became Bush's personal lawyer and worked as a lawyer in his 2000 presidential campaign.

-While head of the State Bar of Texas, Miers joined an unsuccessful effort to have the American Bar Association maintain its then-official position of neutrality on abortion.
+While head of the State Bar of Texas, Miers joined an unsuccessful effort to have the ABA maintain its then-official position of neutrality on abortion.
 The ABA had adopted abortion neutrality at its 1990 annual meeting in Chicago after strong opposition by the State Bar of Texas to a pro-choice position.
 By the summer of 1992, at its annual meeting in San Francisco, the issue was again pending before the ABA assembly.
 Miers, who had not been involved in the Chicago meeting, supported ABA abortion neutrality in San Francisco.
-At the San Francisco meeting, the ABA Assembly and House of Delegates voted to take a pro-choice rights position, and the state bar of Texas dropped its plans to ask the ABA's policy-making body to hold a referendum of the group's 370,000 members on the issue.
+At the San Francisco meeting, the ABA Assembly and House of Delegates voted to take a pro-choice position, and the state bar of Texas dropped its plans to ask the ABA's policy-making body to hold a referendum of the group's 370,000 members on the issue.

-Since September 1994, Miers has contributed to the campaigns of various Republicans (at about the same time she began to work for George W. Bush), including Kay Bailey Hutchison, Phil Gramm, and Pete Sessions, with recorded contributions to Republican candidates and causes totaling nearly $12,000.
-Her earlier political history shows support for the Democrats during the 1980s, with recorded contributions to Democratic candidates and causes, including the Democratic National Committee, the Senate campaign of Lloyd Bentsen and the 1988 presidential campaign of Al Gore, totaling $3,000.
+Since September 1994 (about the same time she began to work for Bush), Miers has contributed to the campaigns of various Republicans, including Kay Bailey Hutchison, Phil Gramm, and Pete Sessions, with recorded contributions to Republican candidates and causes totaling nearly $12,000.
+She supported Democrats in the 1980s, with recorded contributions to the Democratic National Committee, Lloyd Bentsen's Senate campaign, and Al Gore's 1988 presidential campaign totaling $3,000.
 Her last recorded contribution to a Democratic cause or campaign was in 1988.
-Ed Gillespie said that she was a "conservative Democrat" at the time.
+Ed Gillespie said she was a "conservative Democrat" at the time.

 In April 2007, Locke Lord Bissell & Liddell announced that Miers was returning to the firm.
-In her new role at the firm, Miers has registered with the United States Department of Justice as an agent for the Pakistan Peoples Party and the Embassy of Pakistan.
+In her new role at the firm, Miers registered with the United States Department of Justice as an agent for the Pakistan Peoples Party and the Embassy of Pakistan.